University Catalog 2024-2025

 Mechanical Engineering Systems (MES)

-MES 200 Introduction to Mechanical Engineering Systems (2 credit hours)
+MES 200 Introduction to Engineering Systems (2 credit hours)

-This course introduces students to mechanical engineering systems and its application in real-world problem solving.
-Using Excel and MATLAB, students will structure and solve problems.
-Through hands-on activities, students will become familiar with basic mechanical components, tools and machines.
+This course introduces students to foundational topics necessary for success in engineering and real-world problem solving.
+Through hands-on activities, students will become familiar with the basic mechanical and electrical components to be used in their future engineering designs and the manufacturing tools and technologies required to realize them.
 Students will be introduced to professionalism in engineering and develop a personal professional development plan.
-This course requires a field trip to a local business and students will be required to provide or arrange for their own transportation.
-Course contains a required laboratory component.
+This course requires a field trip to a local business, and students will be required to provide or arrange for their own transportation.
+The course contains a required laboratory component.

 Typically offered in Fall only

-MES 201 Mechanical Engineering Systems Lab I (2 credit hours)
+MES 201 Engineering Systems Lab 1 (2 credit hours)

 Typically offered in Spring only